Former Barcelona and Chelsea star Deco has announced his retirement from football on the eve of his 36th birthday.

 "I'm very grateful for all the trust and affection."

-The attacking midfielder won 75 caps for Portugal over the course of a seven-year international career, representing the national side in two European championships and two World Cups.
+The attacking midfielder won 75 caps for Portugal over the course of a seven-year international career, representing them in two European Championships and two World Cups.